 Website icon Xpert.Digital

-The Agri-PV system for various types of berries has completely closed circuits for water and nutrients - Image: Fraunhofer ISE | Oliver Hörnle
+The agri-PV system covering various berry varieties features completely closed cycles for water and nutrients – Image: Fraunhofer ISE | Oliver Hörnle

 🌞🍇 Agri-photovoltaics: An innovative solution for sustainable viticulture

-A prime example of the successful implementation of Agri-PV can be found in Baden-Württemberg as part of the research project “Model Region Agri-Photovoltaics for Baden-Württemberg”.
-Here, the Weinsberg State Teaching and Research Institute for Viticulture and Fruit Growing (LVWO), Fraunhofer ISE and eleven other project partners are working on five Agri-PV pilot systems.
-These systems are used to investigate the interactions between electricity generation and agricultural yield in viticulture.
-Last year, Minister for Food, Rural Areas and Consumer Protection of Baden-Württemberg, Peter Hauk, opened a research center in Heuchlingen that tests a particularly innovative agri-PV system on various types of berries.
-This system is characterized by the fact that it uses completely closed cycles for water and nutrients to make the cultivation of bushberries and strawberries as resource-efficient as possible.
+A prime example of the successful implementation of agri-photovoltaics (Agri-PV) can be found in Baden-Württemberg within the framework of the research project "Model Region Agri-Photovoltaics for Baden-Württemberg."
+Here, the State Teaching and Research Institute for Viticulture and Fruit Growing Weinsberg (LVWO), the Fraunhofer Institute for Solar Energy Systems (ISE), and eleven other project partners are working on five Agri-PV pilot plants.
+These plants are being used to investigate the interactions between electricity generation and agricultural yield in viticulture.
+Last year, Peter Hauk, Minister for Food, Rural Affairs and Consumer Protection of Baden-Württemberg, opened a research center in Heuchlingen that is testing a particularly innovative Agri-PV system using various berry varieties.
+This system is characterized by its use of completely closed-loop water and nutrient cycles to make the cultivation of bush and strawberry berries as resource-efficient as possible.

-📊 The advantages of Agri-PV 🌿
+📊 The advantages of agri-PV 🌿

-🌍 Successful models from other countries 📈
+🌍 Success stories from other countries 📈

 ⚙️ Technological challenges and solutions 🔧

-Despite the numerous advantages, there are also challenges that must be overcome when implementing Agri-PV.
-A key challenge is finding the right balance between light transmission and shadows.
-The solar panels must be designed in such a way that they allow enough sunlight for the plants growing beneath them, while at the same time generating enough energy.
-This is where transparent PV modules come into play, which were specifically developed for use in agriculture.
+Despite its numerous advantages, the implementation of agri-PV also presents challenges.
+A key challenge lies in finding the right balance between light transmission and shading.
+The solar panels must be designed to allow sufficient sunlight to reach the plants growing beneath them while simultaneously generating enough energy.
+This is where transparent PV modules, specifically developed for agricultural applications, come into play.
 These modules allow the necessary light for plant growth to pass through while still generating electricity.

 🔭 The perspective for Germany 🌐